zaiisao/Documentation/en/Video/custom_video_android.md

 #### SurfaceTextureHelper Interface

-The `SurfaceTextureHelper` Class is an assisting class provided by the Agora SDK to help users use SurfaceTexture without the need to build a GL environment, textures, and interact between threads.
+The `SurfaceTextureHelper` class is an assisting class provided by the Agora SDK to help users use `SurfaceTexture` without the need to build a GL environment, textures, and interact between threads.

 Major functions of `SurfaceTextureHelper`:

-1. Create a textured object, and build a SurfaceTexture with the textured object
+1. Create a textured object, and build a `SurfaceTexture` with the textured object
-2. Notify developers on texture updates when SurfaceTexture has captured the video frame
+2. Notify developers on texture updates when `SurfaceTexture` has captured the video frame

 ##### Create a SurfaceTextureHelper